tgulzar64/Machine-Learning-in-R-Projects/README.md

 This repository is intended for:
 - Learning and revising core machine learning concepts
 - Demonstrating applied machine learning skills using R
 - Serving as a reference for academic coursework and practical projects

+## 📄 Copyright & Usage

+© 2025 Talha Gulzar.
+All rights reserved.

+This project is shared for **portfolio and educational purposes only**.
+Unauthorized copying, distribution, or use of this code or analysis is prohibited without explicit permission from the author.